How Many Keywords Should You Use for SEO

 Rand’s voice stands out regarding the number of keywords to use in SEO.

-He recommends identifying a primary keyword (with low competition and high traffic) that can be applied in various contexts, then selecting relevant secondary keywords based on factors such as the article’s length, target audience, and specific topic.
+He recommends identifying a primary keyword with low competition and high traffic that can be applied in various contexts.
+Then, select relevant secondary keywords based on the article’s length, target audience, and specific topic

 According to Rand Fishkin, when it comes to using keywords on web pages, there are some key recommendations to keep in mind.
 For about 95% of pages, he suggests following these guidelines:

-• Include the target keyword (or primary keyword) in the page’s title element to indicate its relevance clearly.
+1. Include the target keyword (or primary keyword) in the page’s title element to indicate its relevance.

-• Incorporate the keyword in the headline, ensuring it appears prominently at the top of the page.
-This helps provide consistency and reassures searchers they’ve clicked3 on the right result.
+2. Incorporate the keyword in the headline, ensuring it appears prominently at the top of the page.
+This helps provide consistency and reassures searchers they’ve clicked on the right result.

 2. keywords